-In the case where active and passive replicas are mixed (the most general case), the handler first behaves as if there were only active replicas (the second case above).
-If system exceptions are successively signaled by all active replicas and active replicas are destroyed, it is possible to activate some of the passive replicas, whether to augment the number of active replicas for the next request or to retry and execute the current request.
-It is to be noticed that the creation of new replicas is not part of the behavior of replication managers (which are specific to each replication group) because it must be arbitrated between the different replication groups, according to the criticality of the tasks and the availability of computing resources.
+In the case where active and passive replicas are mixed (the most general case), the handler first behaves as if there were only active replicas (as in Sect.
+5.3).
+If system exceptions are successively signaled by all active replicas and some are destroyed, it is possible to activate passive replicas, whether to augment the number of active replicas for the next request or to retry and execute the current request.
+It is to be noticed that the creation of new replicas is not part of the behavior of RMs (which are specific to each replication group) because it must be arbitrated between the different replication groups, according to the criticality of the tasks and the availability of computing resources.
 Replica creation is thus managed by another replication middleware mechanism based on the observation of task termination.